10 cheap and free things to do this Easter

 Most cinemas have special viewings set up for kids over the Easter holidays.
 But that doesn’t mean the grown-ups can’t catch a film too!

-There are plenty of ways to cut the cost of going to the cinema, from Orange or EE 241 Wednesdays to redeeming Nectar or Clubcard points for cinema tickets if you want to go over the bank holiday.
-Check out How to cut the cost of your cinema tickets for more.
+There are plenty of ways to cut the cost of going to the cinema, like redeeming Nectar or Clubcard points for cinema tickets.
+Check out How to get cheap and free cinema tickets for more.

 Alternatively why not give one of the many streaming services a go?
 Now TV, Netflix and Amazon Prime Instant Video all offer 30-day free trials initially, so whether you’re after a recent big budget blockbuster or a classic, you won’t have to pay a penny!

-A long weekend provides the perfect opportunity to check out the local museums – many of which should be free.
+Make some time to check out your local museums – many of which should be free.

 Alternatively, check out the dofreestuff.com website which allows you to click on your area and find out which museums and attractions are free nearby.
 For example, if you live in the West Midlands, you can pay a visit to the Coventry Transport Museum or the Birmingham Museum and Art Gallery.